-New development needs to be managed to protect people's health and quality of life and the natural environment and people's health and quality of life from unacceptable levels of light pollution.
+New development needs to be managed to protect people's health and quality of life and the natural environment from unacceptable levels of light pollution.

 The South Downs National Park has been designated as an International Dark Sky Reserve (Moore's Reserve).
 The southern part of Mid Sussex District is within this dark sky designation and this Plan area is adjacent to it.
 The South Downs National Park Authority has produced guidance for developers setting out its approach to lighting design and the protection and enhancement of dark skies within the South Downs National Park.